-You should ask your mentee open questions to help you identify their real needs, values, and passions.
-It's also a great way to get your mentee to think through situations themselves and draw out the consequences of the various choices or courses of action they can take.
-During these conversations, you can share your wisdom, without making decisions for your mentee.
+You should ask your Mentee open questions to help you identify their real needs, values, and passions.
+It's also a great way to get your Mentee to think through situations themselves and draw out the consequences of the various choices or courses of action they can take.
+During these conversations, you can share your wisdom, without making decisions for your Mentee.

 You should be conscious of not acting as an instructor.
-You are not there to tell your mentee what to do but may certainly make suggestions of how they might improve, which they are free to follow or to reject.
-If your mentee resists a suggestion try to understand their point of view and be sensitive to their concerns.
+You are not there to tell your Mentee what to do but may certainly make suggestions of how they might improve, which they are free to follow or to reject.
+If your Mentee resists a suggestion try to understand their point of view and be sensitive to their concerns.
 Is there an alternative to the original suggestion?

 Your mentoring experience should be enjoyable.
 Allowing you to use and develop your listening and coaching skills.
-This allows you to build a constructive relationship; one that might lead you pension profession.
+This allows you to build a constructive relationship; one that might lead you to revisit your own career plans and professional development and makes you feel good about what you have contributed to an individual's professional development and to the future of the pension profession.